Inalegwu/create-electron-webpack/README.md

 electron-starter <project-name> --template <template> [--manager <package manager>]
 ```

-If arguments are missing or invalid, fall back to interactive mode.
+If the arguments are missing or invalid, the command will fall back to interactive mode.

 ### Templates